Articles

 Things start well enough, with a continuation of the TARDIS scene from yesterday’s episode, but it’s not long before Jamie has been knocked out and we’re left with him just waking up to mumble from time to time.
 It’s nice, at least, that what he’s mumbling seems to be tied in well with his Scottish heritage - with a family legend about the ‘Phantom Piper’.

-are left awake for the rest of the episode, there’s quite a lot to enjoy.
+With the members of the crew Who are left awake for the rest of the episode, there’s quite a lot to enjoy.
 Being another in the mold of the ‘Base Under Siege’ story, there’s a number of similarities to The Tenth Planet, quite apart from the presence of the Cybermen.
 We’ve got the international crew (this time, our ‘comedy European’ is from France), A leader Who’s not overly keen on the Doctor (though Hobson is friendlier than General Cutler was), and a number of confined areas that could create good drama.
 Outside our base of choice, there’s an open expanse that cuts us off from the rest of humanity, with only a radio to keep us in contact (I can’t remember, but I’d not be surprised if the radios get damaged at some point before the story is over).

 It sounds like I’m complaining about all these similarities, when the truth is that they work just as well here as they did in The Tenth Planet.
 The ‘Base Under Siege’ is something Doctor Who can do very well, especially in this era of the programme.